dorkamotorka/ComputerScience/FRI/IVZ/second_midterm/notes.md

 		iptables -A INPUT -p tcp ! --syn --sport 22 -j ACCEPT

-- Add the -s (--source) options to apply rule only for a specific IP/hostname
+- Add the -s (--source) options to apply rule only for a specific IP/hostname(X.X.X.X) or some subnet (X.X.X.X/X)

-		--source <IP/hostname>
+		--source <IP/hostname/subnet>

 - Specify multiple ports at a time, by adding